 Description

-To’ak is famous.
-They are known as makers of the most expensive chocolate in the world.
-The great thing is that they don’t have to rely on chocolates with gold glitter or other embellishments.
-Although with that most expensive variant you do of course get a wooden box with very specific and beautiful wood, tweezers, and other extras.
+To’ak is renowned.
+They’re known for making the most expensive chocolate in the world.
+The beauty of it is that they don’t rely on chocolates with gold glitter or other embellishments.
+Although, of course, with that very, very expensive version, you do get a wooden box made of very specific and beautiful wood, tweezers, and other extras.

-That is not really necessary for us, and we are happy that To’ak is now also releasing that identical chocolate in the ‘Signature’ series.
+We don’t really need all that, and we’re happy that To’ak is now also releasing this identical chocolate in the ‘Signature’ series.
 Still incredibly expensive, and beautifully packaged.
-But – for what it is – affordable.
-After all, it is special Nacional cocoa from their own cocoa plantation – tree to bar as it is called.
-And yes, you can also find other brands in our range that are delicious.
-But we think To’ak is a wonderful chocolate company that knows how to ask the question ‘what is a fair price for chocolate?’ through what they do.
-Asking the question is answering it: the average chocolate is too cheap.
-That is to say, the chocolate companies make billions in profits, but they have been doing so for years and years with far too little respect for people and nature (you know the excesses from the news by now) and the chocolate is mainly so cheap because it is not about cocoa… The cocoa is ‘bulk cocoa’ of mostly mediocre quality, which is disguised by roasting the cocoa thoroughly and adding a lot of sugar and other extras.
+But—for what it is—affordable.
+After all, it’s special Nacional cacao from their own cocoa plantation—tree to bar, as they say.
+And yes, you can find other brands in our range that are also delicious.
+But we personally think To’ak is a wonderful chocolate company that, through its work, beautifully poses the question, “What is a fair price for chocolate?”
+To ask the question is to answer it: average chocolate is too cheap.
+That is to say, chocolate companies are making billions in profits, but they’ve been doing so for years with far too little respect for people and the environment (you’re probably familiar with the excesses from the news by now), and the chocolate is so cheap mainly because it’s not about the cocoa… The cocoa is ‘bulk cocoa’ of often poor quality, disguised by excessive roasting and the addition of copious amounts of sugar and other additives.

-Now the chocolates that we sell do things differently, it is chocolate that is about cocoa, in which you can taste the diversity, the origin of the cocoa.
+Now, the chocolates we sell already do things differently.
+It’s chocolate that is about the cocoa, where you taste the diversity, the origin of the cocoa.
 And where a fair price is paid for good cocoa.
-And good consideration is given to the environment.
-And yes, you pay for that.
-We do everything we can to keep the prices low from our side, we really do not have to get rich from it ourselves (and we will not), but we do think it is very right that you pay for quality, and also that the chocolate makers pay the cocoa farmer a fair price.
-Very necessary.
-Another factor is that cocoa consists of all kinds of varieties with their own taste profile and characteristics.
-Where the big industry only goes for monoculture (with far-reaching consequences for the environment), we think it is very important that the natural diversity of cocoa is preserved and that the cocoa does not only grow everywhere in otherwise barren plantations but between the other trees in a more natural system.
+And proper consideration is given to the environment.
+And yes, that’s what you pay for.
+We do everything we can to keep prices low.
+We certainly don’t need to get rich from it ourselves (and we won’t), but we do believe it’s very fair that you pay for quality, and that chocolate makers pay the cocoa farmer a fair price.
+It’s desperately needed.
+Another factor is that cocoa comes in all sorts of varieties, each with its own flavor profile and characteristics.
+While large-scale industry focuses solely on monoculture (with far-reaching consequences for the environment), we believe it’s crucial that the natural diversity of cocoa is preserved and that cocoa isn’t simply grown on otherwise barren plantations, but among other trees in a more natural system.

 Whole story, now about this chocolate!

-To’ak makes, and that is very cool in our opinion, specific chocolates per harvest year.
-So you can taste the harvest of 2019 in this chocolate.
-There is a harvest twice a year, this is the ‘rain harvest’.
-We find the chocolate from the previous year significantly less (and we do not sell it either), this 201 harvest – as To’ak also indicates – gives a taste that is nicely balanced.
-Very nice to see the influence of the weather in this way, and to be able to taste the chocolates next to each other – that is possible in the tasting set of minis, also available.
+To’ak makes, and we think that’s really cool, specific chocolates for each harvest year.
+So, in this chocolate, you can taste the 2022 harvest.
+There are two harvests per year; this is the ‘rain harvest.’
+We find the chocolate from the previous year significantly inferior (and we don’t sell it either).
+This 201st harvest—as To’ak also points out—produces a beautifully balanced flavor.
+It’s wonderful to see the influence of the weather this way, and to be able to taste the chocolates side by side—which is possible in the mini tasting set, also available.

 Tasting notes from the makers: